Guides & Articles

 The Timeline Scan Blog

-Practical guides for families digitizing decades of printed memories — from how to scan a shoebox without losing your weekend, to how to put thousands of photos back into chronological order, to what to actually do with the archive once you have it.
+Practical guides for families digitizing decades of printed memories.
+From how to scan a shoebox without losing your weekend, to how to put thousands of photos back into chronological order, to what to actually do with the digital archive once you have it.

 Scanning Best Practices for Family Photos